 Hope everyone is staying well, and, of course, writing.

 Well, that about does it for me.
-Please consider supporting our Kickstarter and I'll see you next week.
+Keep writing and I'll see you again next week.